hapax/hapax.github.io/assets/donut.md

 	</div>
 	</figure>

-So much for topology.
-The next observation involves *geometry*, the rigid aspects of the earth's surface like lengths and angles.
+Moving beyond the rough shape of the earth, we come to the question of geometry, properties of lengths, angles, and curves on the earth's surface.
-Here it is: everywhere we go, the earth looks more or less the same.
+Prior to flatness, even, there is a simpler observation we can make: the earth looks more or less the same everywhere.
-This suggests that the *curvature*, or departure from flatness, is the same everywhere.
-Our two topological possibilities lead to two geometric possibilities.
+If there were no mountains or valleys, you would be hard-pressed to tell where you are by drawing large triangles on the ground.
+So the question now becomes: given our two topological possibilities of donut and sphere, can we equip them with geometries which look the same everywhere?

-For a closed surface with no holes, the only constant-curvature option is a uniform sphere.
+For our second option---a closed surface with no holes---the only possibility is a uniform sphere.
-This is what our earth in fact looks like, up to small changes due to the equatorial flattening.
+This is what our earth in fact looks like, apart from a little squashing at the poles.
+So this is constent with the boundary conditions and uniformity.
 What about the donut?
-It would seem that the torus cannot be embedded in a constant-curvature way, and this is indeed true in three dimensions.
-The torus will be curved in totally different ways on the outside and the inside!
+The standard way of embedding a donut, or *torus* in the mathematical language, looks very different as you move around.
-On the outside, it is *positively* curved, bulging outwards like a sphere, and on the inside *negatively* curved like a saddle.
+On the outside, it is *positively* curved, bulging outwards like a sphere, but on the inside, it is *negatively* curved like a saddle.
-We should in principle be able to detect these changes in curvature, but we don't.
+We will define curvature below, but the point is that you could detect this different by carefully drawing large triangles.
-Does this rule the torus out?
+Does this rule the torus out as a possible shape for the earth?

 <figure>
     <div style="text-align:center"><img src